Trzcin/collab-voxel/README.md

 ## Collaboration mode

-To make the app use the WebSocket server set the following environment variable:
+To make the app use the WebSocket server set the following environment variables:

 ```bash
 VITE_LOCAL=false